 Prior to coming to Duke, Brodhead had a 32-year career at Yale University.
 Born in Dayton, Ohio, Brodhead graduated from Yale in 1968 and received his Ph.D. there in 1972.
 He then joined the Yale faculty, where he served as the A. Bartlett Giamatti Professor of English and American Studies.
 Brodhead has written or edited more than a dozen books on American literature, analyzing the works of Nathaniel Hawthorne, Herman Melville, William Faulkner, Harriet Beecher Stowe, Louisa May Alcott, Richard Wright and Eudora Welty.
 Brodhead researched and edited the pioneering edition of the diaries of Charles W. Chesnutt, the leading African-American author of the post-Civil War generation.
 A devoted teacher, Brodhead won the DeVane Medal for outstanding teaching at Yale and spent eight summers teaching high school teachers at the Bread Loaf School of English at Middlebury College, in Middlebury, Vermont.
 He has lectured widely in universities in the U.S., Europe and Asia.
 After serving as chair of Yale’s Department of English for six years, Brodhead was named dean of Yale College in 1993 and served in the post for 11 years until he assumed Duke’s presidency.
 As dean, he undertook a major revision of the Yale undergraduate curriculum.
 His writings as dean are collected in The Good of This Place: Values and Challenges in College Education.

 Brodhead was awarded a Doctor of Humane Letters from the University of Maryland, Baltimore County in May 2006 and received an Honorary Doctoral Degree from Tsinghua University in Beijing in June 2006; this was only the ninth honorary degree to be awarded to a non-Chinese person at Tsinghua, the second to a foreign university leader, and the first to a humanist.
 He also received a Doctor of Humanities honorary degree from Fisk University in May 2007 and received an honorary Associate of Science degree from Miami Dade College in 2014.

-Brodhead and his wife Cynthia, an attorney, have been married for 43 years.
+Brodhead and his wife Cynthia, an attorney, have been married for 44 years.
 Their son, daughter-in-law, and granddaughter live in New York City.